WELCOME TO THEBOSTON SECURITIES TRADERS ASSOCIATIONBecome a Member

 THE BSTA BELIEVES IN SUPPORTING LOCAL CHARITIES

-March 21st 2017, Boston Lady Traders - give back at Rosie's PlaceOur association has a long and rich history in supporting those less fortunate in the Boston area.
+February 20th - Giving Back by preparing and serving a meal at Rosie's PlaceOur association has a long and rich history in supporting those less fortunate in the Boston area.
 The BSTA takes an active role in supporting multiple charitable orgainizations and seeks out opportunities to give back to the community.
 In past years we have been financially and physically involved in events supporting Habitat for Humanity, the Shattuck Shelter, New England Center and Home for Veterans, Rosie's Place, Warriors of Wall Street and Haymakers for Hope.

 Join the BSTA